Higher education in Saskatchewan

-Higher education In Saskatchewan, Canada, includes several institutions such as universities and colleges.
+Higher education in Saskatchewan, Canada, includes several universities and colleges.

 History

 Historically, Saskatchewan's higher education system has been "significantly shaped" by demographics.
 In 1901, the urban population in Saskatchewan was 14,266 (16%) while the rural population was 77,013 (84%).
 One hundred years later, the proportions had changed significantly: urban population in 2001 was 629,036 (64%) while the rural population was 349,897 (36%).
 The province's higher education system has changed significantly in response both to this demographic shift and to provincial politics.

 Saskatchewan became a province on September 1, 1905.
 In 1907, the University Act created the University of Saskatchewan in Saskatoon.
 The Methodist Church established Regina College in 1911; fifteen Bible colleges were also established in Saskatchewan between 1928 and 1945.
 In 1944, following the election of Tommy Douglas and the CCF party, Teachers' colleges were moved into the University, and Regina College became a second campus of the University.